tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### STEP 3: The Protein Coat Comes Off (Uncoating)

 After the Envelope has come off and once the Virus is inside, the capsid (the protein coat) is discarded and the Viral Genetic Material is released inside the host cell.

+When this happens, the Host is really in trouble.

+### STEP 4: Time To Make More Viruses (Viral Replication)